datalad-handbook/book/docs/beyond_basics/101-164-dataladdening.rst

 ^^^^^^^

 Existing projects and analysis can be DataLad-ified with a few standard commands.
-Be mindful about dataset sizes and whether you save contents into Git or git-annex, though, as these choices could potentially spoil your dataset experience.
+Be mindful about dataset sizes and whether you save contents into Git or git-annex, though, as these choices could potentially spoil your DataLad experience.
 The sections :ref:`filesystem` and :ref:`cleanup` can help you to undo unwanted changes, but its better to do things right instead of having to fix them up.
 If you can, read up on the DataLad Basics to understand what you are doing, and create a backup in case things go not as planned in your first attempts.